Inzhenerka/docs.getdbt.tech/website/docs/docs/deploy/ci-jobs.md

 If you're not using <Constant name="cloud" />’s native <Constant name="git" /> integration with [GitHub](/docs/cloud/git/connect-github), [GitLab](/docs/cloud/git/connect-gitlab), or [Azure DevOps](/docs/cloud/git/connect-azure-devops), you can use the [Administrative API](/docs/dbt-cloud-apis/admin-cloud-api) to trigger a CI job to run.
 However, <Constant name="cloud" /> will not automatically delete the temporary schema for you.
 This is because automatic deletion relies on incoming webhooks from <Constant name="git" /> providers, which is only available through the native integrations.

 ### Prerequisites

 - You have a <Constant name="cloud" /> account.
+- You have a <Constant name="cloud" /> [Enterprise or Enterprise+ plan](https://www.getdbt.com/pricing/).
+Legacy Team plans also retain access.
-- For the [Concurrent CI checks](/docs/deploy/continuous-integration#concurrent-ci-checks) and [Smart cancellation of stale builds](/docs/deploy/continuous-integration#smart-cancellation) features, your <Constant name="cloud" /> account must be on the [Enterprise or Enterprise+ plan](https://www.getdbt.com/pricing/).
+  - For the [Concurrent CI checks](/docs/deploy/continuous-integration#concurrent-ci-checks) and [Smart cancellation of stale builds](/docs/deploy/continuous-integration#smart-cancellation) features, your <Constant name="cloud" /> account must be on the [Enterprise or Enterprise+ plan](https://www.getdbt.com/pricing/), and legacy Team plans.
+Starter plans do not have access to these features when triggering a CI job with the API.

 1. Set up a CI job with the [Create Job](/dbt-cloud/api-v2#/operations/Create%20Job) API endpoint using `"job_type": ci` or from the [dbt Cloud UI](#set-up-ci-jobs).
 2. Call the [Trigger Job Run](/dbt-cloud/api-v2#/operations/Trigger%20Job%20Run) API endpoint to trigger the CI job.
 You must include both of these fields to the payload: